In this article

 The hazardous nature of cleaning products is sometimes overlooked.
 There is often a misperception that cleaning products are safe, as some of them are used at home and in lower-risk environments, such as offices.
 The type of cleaning products that would be used to control coronavirus can include sanitisers, detergents and disinfectants, which are classified as hazardous.
 Bleach is a type of disinfectant, which can be corrosive or an irritant to the skin and eyes.
 Bleach can also give off toxic chlorine gas if it is accidentally mixed with other chemicals.
 If cleaning products are applied via an aerosol or spray, this can increase the risk of exposure as the hazardous substance can be inhaled.

 Where there are any hazardous cleaning products, employers must consider the risks, particularly if any new chemicals are introduced, or quantities are increased as part of the COVID-secure cleaning regime.
 There should be up-to-date COSHH assessments in place for all hazardous substances, which informs workers and others of the hazards and control measures required to reduce the risk of exposure.
 If existing COSHH assessments are not up to date, they will need to be reviewed.
 Any new substances will also need a COSHH assessment, which may also include alcohol-based hand sanitisers.
-For a more detailed look on how to undertake a COSHH assessment, you can read our full guide here.
+You can learn more on undertaking a COSHH assessment by reading our full guide.

 There is still much to learn about COVID-19 and its longer-term effects.
 However, it is known that the virus predominately causes respiratory illness.
 The most common route of entry for hazardous substances is via inhalation, which can also affect the respiratory system.
 Therefore, those who have any existing respiratory issues, including from a previous COVID-19 infection, can be more susceptible to exposure to hazardous substances.
 Employers must take this into account when assessing and controlling the risks.